Y0dax/obs-stt-subtitles-azure/readme.md

+## NOTE: This repo has been deprecated.
+While it will should still continue to function, the features have been integrating into the electron version that has more settings and support for additional use cases.
+See here: https://github.com/Y0dax/azure-stt-subtitles-electron

+<br><br><br>

 # OBS STT Subtitles using Microsoft Azure Cognitive SDK

 Welcome!
 This repo is a heavily modified and simplified version of https://github.com/stephenlb/twitch-tv-obs-subtitles that uses the Microsoft Azure Cognitive SDK for better STT results.
 This is the same service that Microsoft Cortana uses.